Catalino Macaraig Jr.: Early life and education

-Professional life
+Legal career

 Soon after returning to the Philippines in 1954, Macaraig began a career in government when he joined the Department of Justice as Judicial Supervisor in the Judiciary Division.
 In the 1960s, he rose through the ranks in a succession of positions: special attorney, prosecution division, chief legal officer, law division, and chief of the technical staff.
 At this time, he also held concurrent positions as Director of the Bureau of Prisons from 1966 to 1967, Member and later Chairman of the Board of Pardons and Parole from 1962 to 1970, Chairman of the Appeals Committee for Motion Pictures, and Chairman of the Interim Board of Censors for Motion Pictures.

-Macaraig also got involved in teaching as a Professorial Lecturer in the U.P.
-College of Law, teaching different subjects in the evenings for almost a decade beginning in 1963.
-He was one of the incorporators of the U.P.
-Law Alumni Association in 1973, and later served as Vice-President of the U.P.
-Law Alumni Foundation.
+Macaraig also got involved in teaching as a Professorial Lecturer in the UP College of Law, teaching different subjects in the evenings for almost a decade beginning in 1963.
+He was one of the incorporators of the UP Law Alumni Association in 1973, and later served as Vice President of the UP Law Alumni Foundation.

 In 1970, he was invited to join the Philippine judiciary as District Judge of the Court of First Instance of Laguna and San Pablo City, and he was appointed Undersecretary of Justice in April 1971.

-Macaraig was a member of the following entities at one time or another during his work in the government's executive branch: Dangerous Drugs Board, Council for the Welfare of Children, Human Settlements Regulatory Commission, Presidential Action Committee on Land Problems, Committee on Negotiated Contracts, Technical Staff for the Philippine Military Bases Panel and the North Borneo Claim, U.P.
-Law Center's Revised Administrative Code Project and Special Committee Symposium on the Treatment of Offenders, and Constitutional Revision Project.
+Macaraig was a member of the following entities at one time or another during his work in the government's executive branch: Dangerous Drugs Board, Council for the Welfare of Children, Human Settlements Regulatory Commission, Presidential Action Committee on Land Problems, Committee on Negotiated Contracts, Technical Staff for the Philippine Military Bases Panel and the North Borneo Claim, UP Law Center's Revised Administrative Code Project and Special Committee Symposium on the Treatment of Offenders, and Constitutional Revision Project.

-On September 21, 1972, Philippine President Ferdinand E. Marcos declared Martial Law in the Philippines.
-In 1978, the Philippine's form of government was converted from presidential to parliamentary; hence, the Department of Justice became the Ministry of Justice, while Macaraig became a Deputy Minister of Justice.
+On September 21, 1972, Philippine President Ferdinand Marcos declared martial law in the Philippines.
+In 1978, the Philippines' form of government was converted from presidential to parliamentary; hence, the Department of Justice became the Ministry of Justice, while Macaraig became a Deputy Minister of Justice.
 Macaraig stayed on in government because he believed that honest public servants and career officials should not abandon the ship of state, even if it was being steered by a corrupt and abusive leader.

 Macaraig was appointed Minister of Justice from January to July 1979, but he was soon demoted to Deputy Minister as a result of policy differences with Marcos.
 These increasing disagreements made his remaining in government untenable, so he retired in January 1980.

 Private sector

 Following Macaraig's resignation from government work, he was hired by Lepanto Consolidated Mining Co., a publicly listed and premier Philippine company.
-From 1980 to 1987, Macaraig held various positions in Lepanto and its subsidiaries: Director and Senior Vice-President of Lepanto; Director and President of Insular Lumber Co.
-(Phils.), Inc.; Director and Vice-President of Manila Mining Corporation, Shipside Inc., Diamond Drilling Corporation of the Philippines, Diaboart Products Philippines, Philippine Fire and Marine Insurance Corporation, and Lepanto Investment and Development Corporation.
+From 1980 to 1987, Macaraig held various positions in Lepanto and its subsidiaries: Director and Senior Vice President of Lepanto; Director and President of Insular Lumber Co.
+(Phils.), Inc.; Director and Vice President of Manila Mining Corporation, Shipside Inc., Diamond Drilling Corporation of the Philippines, Diaboart Products Philippines, Philippine Fire and Marine Insurance Corporation, and Lepanto Investment and Development Corporation.